trisshaV/DungeonGame/assumptions.md

 - Mercenaries will move away from the player with an invincibility potion active in the player’s new portal position rather than the portal position the player walked into
 - Mercenaries are able to move onto portals but have no effect
 - Zombies are able to move onto portals but have no effect
-- Mercenaries do not move if there is no path to the player.
+- **Milestone 3** Mercenaries do not move if there is no path to the player.

 ## Buildable
 - The materials used when building an item is undefined/no specific order